Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

         - For **User consent description** type `Allow the application to access msal-node-api on your behalf.`
         - Keep **State** as **Enabled**.
         - Select the **Add scope** button on the bottom to save this scope.
-1. Change the app manifest of the API  to request client capabilities claim `xms_cc` claim:
+1. Change the app manifest of the `msal-node-api` to request client capabilities claim `xms_cc`:

 ```json
 "optionalClaims":